Current Affairs-Topics

 • She underlined the success of the Jal Jeevan Mission (JJM) and its positive impact on rural areas, with 75% coverage of rural households with tap water connections.

-• Mukherjee called for collaborative efforts to ensure long-term sustainability of piped water supply schemes through rainwater conservation, groundwater recharge, and clean rivers.
+• Mukherjee called for collaborative efforts to ensure the long-term sustainability of piped water supply schemes through rainwater conservation, groundwater recharge, and clean rivers.

 Women Water Warriors: